Practivio/amazon/content/products/silhouette-kraft-blade-cameo-only-B07ZQN453L/index.md

 ---
 title: "Silhouette Kraft Blade Cameo Only"
-description: "silhouette scissor artist: Data-driven within Top Tier ranking using the Practivio Score™.
-Positioned by quality, value, demand, findability, momentum."
+description: "cutting vinyl without a mat silhouette cameo 3: Data-driven within Balanced Choice ranking using the Practivio Score™.
+Positioned by quality, value, demand, fi…"
-keywords: ["silhouette scissor artist"]
+keywords: ["cutting vinyl without a mat silhouette cameo 3"]
-seo_title: "silhouette scissor artist — Smart Buy Top Tier (2025)"
+seo_title: "cutting vinyl without a mat silhouette cameo 3 — Smart Buy Balanced Choice (2025)"
 canonicalURL: "/products/silhouette-kraft-blade-cameo-only-B07ZQN453L/"
 ---

-**🏆 Practivio Score™:** 698 — _Smart Buy_
+**🏆 Practivio Score™:** 900 — _Smart Buy_

-*If you're comparing **silhouette scissor artist**, **[Silhouette Kraft Blade Cameo Only](https://www.amazon.com/dp/B07ZQN453L?tag=practivio-20)** is a strong alternative to put on your shortlist.*
+*If you're comparing **cutting vinyl without a mat silhouette cameo 3**, **[Silhouette Kraft Blade Cameo Only](https://www.amazon.com/dp/B07ZQN453L?tag=practivio-20)** is a strong alternative to put on your shortlist.*
 ### Quick take
-[Shop “Silhouette Kraft Blade Cameo Only” on Amazon](https://www.amazon.com/dp/B07ZQN453L?tag=practivio-20) This Art Blades comes in at **6 / 208** overall.
+[Shop “Silhouette Kraft Blade Cameo Only” on Amazon](https://www.amazon.com/dp/B07ZQN453L?tag=practivio-20) This Mat Cutter Blades comes in at **32 / 287** overall.
-It is grouped in the **Top Tier tier** for fair comparison.
+It is grouped in the **Balanced Choice tier** for fair comparison.
 Practivio recommends it as a **Smart Buy** given its relative performance.

 ### What the signals indicate
-Price: ranked 184 among 208 (top 89% in affordability).
+Price: ranked 145 among 287 (top 51% in affordability).
-Reviews: ranked 21 among 208 (top 11% by volume).
+Reviews: ranked 26 among 287 (top 10% by volume).
-Rating: ranked 54 among 208 (top 26% for stars).
+Rating: ranked 91 among 287 (top 32% for stars).
-Demand: ranked 60 among 208 (top 29% for current demand).
+Demand: ranked 62 among 287 (top 22% for current demand).

 ### Position in tier
 All comparisons are limited to this tier.

 ### How it compares to the Hidden Gem
-Currently, the Hidden Gem in Top Tier registers a Practivio Score™ of 733.00.
+Currently, the Hidden Gem in Balanced Choice registers a Practivio Score™ of 926.00.
-This pick trails the Hidden Gem by 35.00 points.
+This pick trails the Hidden Gem by 26.00 points.
 Use this as a guidepost when comparing within the tier.

-See the Hidden Gem on Amazon → [View listing](https://www.amazon.com/dp/B01M27QHE2?tag=practivio-20)
+See the Hidden Gem on Amazon → [View listing](https://www.amazon.com/dp/B00HV4VV92?tag=practivio-20)

 ### FAQ: Inclusion criteria
 Baseline inclusion rules keep weaker or incomplete products out.